JD Financial Aid

 Please note that our supply of scholarship funds is not inexhaustible.
 Once these funds have been allocated, we must stop making awards.

 Most of Tulane's scholarship awards are made to applicants at the time an offer of admission is extended.
 Because these scholarship decisions are made on the basis of information contained in the admission file, no additional forms are required.
-Students who receive scholarship awards at the point of admission should not expect to receive additional scholarship awards designated as need-based.
+Students who receive scholarship awards at the point of admission should not expect to receive additional scholarship awards.

 In most cases, scholarship awards made to entering JD students are renewable in the same amount for the second and third years of law school, so long as eligibility requirements are met.
 Scholarship assistance is not available for transfer students.
 Some awards are made to recognize outstanding achievement by upperclass JD students who did not receive scholarship assistance as first-year students.
 Scholarships do not increase as tuition increases.